Antidepressants: What the Research Actually Shows

 The Bottom Line — In Plain English

 Why is everyone on them, and is it modern life?
-Use has doubled every decade for 30 years — partly broader uses (anxiety, OCD, pain), partly people starting and never stopping, partly genuine overprescription.
-And yes, there's a serious case that modern indoor, sedentary, disconnected life drives depression — the lifestyle fixes (exercise, sun, sleep, connection) have real antidepressant effects and are free.
-Just don't over-read "1860 was happier": people then weren't counted, diagnosed, or living as long.
+US use has doubled every decade for 30 years and already exceeds Western Europe — driven partly by broader uses, partly by people staying on because stopping is hard, partly by real overprescription, and partly by a marketing environment (DTC ads, direct-to-doctor promotion) most of the world doesn't allow.
+There's also a serious, separate case that modern indoor, disconnected life drives real depression — free lifestyle fixes (exercise, sun, sleep, connection) have measured antidepressant effects and are the most underused tool on this page.

 Key Takeaways

-• Paxil is the pregnancy outlier: real cardiac signal, FDA Category D, $1B+ in settlements — but the evidence is genuinely contested
+• Paxil is the pregnancy outlier: real cardiac signal, FDA Category D, $1B+ in settlements — but the evidence is genuinely contested both ways